thomasgladwin/teg_RMA/README.md

 # teg_RMA

-M-files that organize data for analyses using, e.g., repeated measures ANOVA.
+Regression analyses and repeated measures ANOVA in Matlab and Python.

+For use in Python: pip install tegstats, and check out the example .py files.

-Basic usage: O = teg_RMA(M, levels, varnames)
+For Matlab, the basic usage is: O = teg_RMA(M, levels, varnames)

 with M an observation x nested variable-combinations matrix; levels a vector with the number of levels per variable (from highest to lowest level of nesting); and varnames a cell array of strings.